YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 It also helps to send age, family hair loss history, previous treatments, medication use, previous hair transplant history if there is one, and the main goal.
 Without this information, even good photos can lead to an incomplete assessment.

 The better the information, the clearer the remote consultation can be.
-A useful photo consultation is not only about seeing the scalp.
-It is also about understanding the patient behind the photos.
+A useful photo consultation is not just a scalp check.
+It also needs the story behind the photos.

 Photos often hide the details that decide whether surgery is wise.
 Lighting can make hair look thicker or thinner.
 Wet hair can reveal weakness that dry styled hair hides.
 A short haircut can make the donor area look clean even when the density is not strong.
 A dark room can hide miniaturization.
 A bright bathroom mirror can exaggerate it.